arsenetar/pelican-red/README.md

 Pelican-red
 ============

 Pelican-red is a [pelican](http://getpelican.com) theme designed to be readable on every device.
 It is a responsive layout which utilizes the [Foundation 4](http://foundation.zurb.com/) framework.
-The theme was originally created for the blog [VoltaicIdeas](http://blog.voltaicideas.net) and has a few additional features in addition to the original design to make it more useful.
+The theme was originally created for the blog [VoltaicIdeas](http://blog.voltaicideas.net) (no longer using this theme) and has a few additional features in addition to the original design to make it more useful.
 Pelican-red is Licensed under the MIT-License.

 Features
 ---------